CedricArtigue/mergify-stargazers/README.md

 ### Scalability
 #### Data structure
 Pandas is highly memory efficient but as stated above, stargazers of repo can be a huge number and github API rate limitation can hit hard.
-For the sake of simplicity we are capping for now the number of API hits to demonstrate the feasability and setup the complete app.
+For the sake of simplicity we are capping for now the number of API hits to demonstrate the feasibility and setup the complete app.

 #### Rate limitation
 In real life, we must improve quite a lot the current implemented approach.
 We could:
 - batch and queue stargazers' starred repo fetching and processing to prevent app to reach rate limit issue.
 We could have an advanced database data structure to allow asynchronous update of a specific repo starneighbours
-- use multiple authentucated github account and a flee of agent in charge of running computations in parralel, with a master process in charge of reducing the global result
+- use multiple authenticated github account and a flee of agent in charge of running computations in parallel, with a master process in charge of reducing the global result
-- decouple data ingestion from github API, and target data format resitution
+- decouple data ingestion from github API, and target data format restitution
 - etc...

 #### Load Balancing and Database Race conditions
 One more thing would be about real usage of this app endpoints.
 If this app becomes a banger, in production we should have a scalable infrastructure to handle the love.
-We should probably deploy the containerized app in a dedicated cluster with a load balancer dispatching the traffic accross multiples instances of the app.
+We should probably deploy the containerized app in a dedicated cluster with a load balancer dispatching the traffic accross multiple instances of the app.
-As the application become more parrallel, but postgresq is not, we should take extra precautions to prevent race conditions between app instances, namely using database transactions when data is saved in repositories.
+As the application become parallel, and PostgreSQL is not, we should take extra precautions to prevent race conditions between app instances, namely using database transactions when data is saved in repositories.
 A great pattern we could use is the AggregateRoot one originated from DDD, with its corresponding tactical Repository pattern.
 Used cleverly, those patterns neglect database race conditions by design.

 ## 🏁 Getting Started <a name = "getting_started"></a>